sebastiansam55/uinput-kvm/README.md

 | `--ssl` | Implemented ssl support according to docs.
 Does not work for me. | [CSO] |
 | `--debug` | Debug for clients, operates everything but actually writing events. | [CO] |

-Note that there currently isn't much (any) difference between what happens in the `-k` or `-m` flags.
-They are currently interchangeable.

 ## Config file
 The program takes a `json` file passed to it via `--config`.
 In this file you can (sort of) define the hotkeys used to swap between kvm clients.